sysrpl/Codebot.Raspberry/README.md

 Before using this repository you should configure your Pi to require a ssh key for secure and fast remote connections.

 <details>
-  <summary>How to configure you Pi to support ssh with key files</summary>
+  <summary>How to configure your Pi to support ssh with key files</summary>
 On your Pi should enable ssh, sshfs, and generate a secure key on using these commands:

 ```bash